British Rail Class 91

-The British Rail Class 91 is a high-speed electric locomotive, which produces power of 4830 kW; it was ordered as a component of the East Coast Main Line modernisation and electrification programme of the late 1980s.
+The British Rail Class 91 Electra is a high-speed electric locomotive, which produces power of 4830 kW; it was ordered as a component of the East Coast Main Line modernisation and electrification programme of the late 1980s.
 The Class 91s were given the auxiliary name of InterCity 225 to indicate their envisaged top speed of 140 mph; they were also referred to as Electras by British Rail during their development and throughout the electrification of the East Coast Main Line.

 The locomotive body shells are of all-steel construction.
 Unusually, the motors are body mounted and drive bogie-mounted gearboxes via cardan shafts; this reduces the unsprung mass and hence track wear at high speeds.
 The locomotive also features an underslung transformer, therefore the body is relatively empty compared to contemporary electric locomotives.
 Much of the engineering specification for the locomotive was derived from the research and operational experience of the APT-P.

 The other end of the InterCity 225 train set is formed of a Mark 4 Driving Van Trailer, built with a similar body shell to the Class 91 locomotives but with only one driving cab.